Byetta Lawsuit Claims and Settlements

 Byetta is an anti-diabetic drug that is similar to the hormone in your body (incretin).
 It works by increasing insulin release and decreasing the amount of sugar your liver makes.
 In addition, it slows down food ingestion in your stomach and the amount of sugar absorbed from food.
 It belongs to a class of drugs known as incretin mimetics, which work by lowering glucose levels.

 One of the leading type 2 diabetes medications to hit the market in recent years is known as Byetta, and for a time it was hailed as a success by the pharmaceutical profession and the patients who used it.
 Unfortunately, it wasn’t long before reports of alleged Byetta side effects began to arise and people who were using it became quite concerned even if they were not harmed by it.
-Below is an overview of this medication, and anyone who has suffered as a result of using it should contact the Byetta side effects lawyers at the Hood National Law Group to schedule a free initial consultation.
+Below is an overview of this medication, and anyone who has suffered as a result of using it should contact the Byetta side effects lawyers at National Injury Help to schedule a free initial consultation.

 Byetta is manufactured by Amylin Pharmaceuticals and it was originally approved for use by type 2 diabetes patients in the United States by the FDA in 2005.
 Byetta was so successful that it was one of only three medications that Amylin was producing when it was acquired by Bristol-Myers Squibb in 2012 for $5.3 billion.
 This drug helps lower the blood sugar levels in patients and its delivery is somewhat unique.
 While it must be prescribed by a doctor, patients can administer it themselves by way of a subcutaneous injection.
 Since the injections were manufactured in the form of a device that looked like a pen, a common name for it was the Byetta Pen.